AHIKĀROA PLAYERS

 Ngāti Kahungunu ki Wairoa, Tūhoe, Ngāpuhi

-Awa Puna is an actor/filmmaker who has her eye on the pulse of work that speaks from heart.
+Awa Puna is an actor/filmmaker who has her eye on the pulse of work that speaks from the heart.
 Awa has dedicated much of her career to projects that acknowledge and uplift Māori and takatāpui/LGBTQ+ communities and stories.
 She graduated her final year of Toi Whakaari in 2020.
-As well as her mahi on Ahikāroa, Awa has starred alongside Rena Owen and James Rolleston in ‘Whina’ and a role in the TV series, ‘Vegas’ and 'Shortland Street'.
+As well as her mahi on Ahikāroa, Awa has featured in local series ‘The Boy, The Queen, And very thing In Between’, also starred alongside Rena Owen and James Rolleston in ‘Whina’, a role in the TV series ‘Vegas’ and a supporting role, Gia, in 'Shortland Street'.
 Awa was a finalist for a NZTV Award for her performance in Season 4 of Ahikāroa.
+Awa delivers an outstanding performance as Kuini, one of the show's most beloved characters.